rotoole1230/liqubit-dao/README.md

 ![Chain](https://img.shields.io/badge/networks-solana%20|%20base-purple.svg)

 > Advancing on-chain intelligence through LLM-powered market analysis
+>

+## STATUS
+1) MVP for terminal product is developed with in context crypto data context -> LLM processing layer
+2) Cookie.fun integration in process (REQUEST TO DAO OUT); Data swarms to track mindshare and other analytics to be a core functionality
+3) No token yet.
+Much work to be done enhancing data layer.
+The MVP is capable of processing LLM chat completions with llama-3.3-70b-versatile
+4) Socials presence in process

 ## 🎯 Mission
 LIQUBIT combines state-of-the-art language models with real-time on-chain analytics to create a sophisticated market intelligence protocol.
 By leveraging the LLaMA-3.3-70B model through Groq inference, we're pushing the boundaries of what's possible in AI crypto market analysis.